Home Products Applications Catalog Custom/OEM Technical Information News International Sales Repairs Contact

 PicoQ® Precision

-Newly developed tests show that Mad City Labs closed loop nanopositioning systems are capable of providing picometer level positioning.
-Position noise, the lower limit on controllable motions, can be thought of as the true positioning resolution of a nanopositioning system.
-Position noise is the sum of all unwanted (but unavoidable) noise in the complete system - the electronic control system as well as the position sensors inside the stage.
+Mad City Labs closed loop nanopositioning systems are capable of providing picometer level positioning.
+Position noise, the lower limit on controllable motion, can be thought of as the true positioning resolution of a nanopositioning system.
+Position noise is the sum of all unwanted (but unavoidable) noise in the complete system.

 Linearity